Last Updated on September 2, 2022 by The Filtery Staff

 To summarize our recommendations specifically for packed lunches:

-• Although glass storage containers are a great option, they’re very breakable and many schools don’t allow them in the cafeteria.
+• Although glass food containers are a great option, they’re very breakable and many schools don’t allow them in the cafeteria.
 We recommend stainless steel containers, like those from ECOlunchbox or UKonserve.

 • Beeswax Wraps are a great alternative to plastic cling wrap and a a great lightweight way of wrapping up sandwiches, fruit, and more.

-Here a a few non-toxic (or low-tox) options to throw in your lunchbox and keep things cool:
+Here a a few non-toxic (or low-tox) options for ice packs that you can throw in your lunchbox and keep things cool:

 • Onyx (water inside; stainless steel outside)